EntySec/Shreder/README.md

 ### Examples

+**Brute-forcing single target**

-Let's bruteforce my device just for fun.
+Let's brute-force my device just for fun.

 ```shell
 shreder 192.168.2.109 -u mobile -l passwords.txt
 ```

-## Shreder API
+## API usage

-Shreder also has their own Python API that can be invoked by importing Shreder to your code:
+Shreder also has their own Python API that can be invoked by importing Shreder to your code.

 ```python
 from shreder import Shreder